novakdr/super-secret/README.md

 This is my little space on the web.
 It's my personal site.
 Maybe even a boilerplate of sorts.
 At least it can be for now until it inevitably gets replaced.
 How typical.

+Take a gander.
+Stare into [my liminal space](https://novakdr.com) if you dare.
+It's quite nice, maybe even relaxing, in my opinion.

 # That's all?

 Yup, pretty much.
 I mean, this is my little place where fun is to be had, experiments to be done, and to share whatever I stumbled upon.